 You can consider the budget of the project, the time limitations, and your expertise to prioritize the testing type.

-Step 4.
+Step #4.
 Interpret test objectives

-Step 5.
+Step #5.
 Outline test criteria

 The test criteria are a rule or a standard on which the test procedure is based.
 2 types of test criteria need to be resolved:

-1. Suspension Criteria: Here you specify the critical suspension criteria for a test.
+1. Suspension Criteria: Here, you specify the critical suspension criteria for a test.
 When the suspension criteria are met, the active test cycle is suspended.

-Run rate and pass rate are two prominent ways to define exit criteria
+The run rate and pass rate are two prominent ways to define exit criteria

 Pass rate = numbers of test cases passed / test cases executed.

-These are retrieved from Test Metric documents.
+These are retrieved from test metrics documents.

-The pass rate can be variable depending on project scope.
+The pass rate can be variable depending on the project scope.
 But certainly, a higher pass rate is always a desirable goal.

-Step 6.
+Step #6.
 Planning Resources

-2. Directs the team
+Directs the team.

-2. Creates test plans.
+Creates comprehensive test plans.